MrR0807/Notes/Docker/Learn-Docker-Fundamentals-of-Docker-18.md

 * **manager** - usually exclusively used by the orchestrator to manage the cluster and does not run any other workload
 * **worker** - used to run the actual applications

+So, the orchestrator makes sure that, for a global service, an instance of it is running on every single worker node, no matter how many there are.
+We do not need to care about the number of instances, but only that on each node it is guaranteed to run a single instance of the service.

+### Service discovery

+When we describe an application service in a declarative way, we are never supposed to tell the orchestrator on which cluster nodes the different instances of the service have to run.

+**It is, of course, technically possible to instruct the orchestrator to use very deterministic placement rules, but this would be an anti-pattern and is not recommended at all.**

+OK, you might say, but what about if I have two services, **A and B, and Service A relies on Service B; shouldn't any given instance of Service A know where it can find an instance of Service B?**

+There I have to say loudly and clearly - **no, it shouldn't.** This kind of knowledge is not desirable in a highly distributed and scalable application.
+Rather, we should rely on the orchestrator to provide us the information we need to reach other service instances we depend on.

+### Routing

+Routing - process of funneling the data packets from a source to a destination.

+The source and target containers can be located on the same cluster node, which corresponds to the situation where both employees work in the same building.
+The target container can be running on a different cluster node, which corresponds to the situation where the two employees work in different buildings of the same block.
+Finally, the third situation is when a data packet comes from outside of the cluster and has to be routed to the target container running inside the cluster.

+### Load balancing